Or more precisely, most people have been misled about economics, politics, and human nature. The truth is:

 - Most Muslims, atheists, Hispanics, gays, socialists, etc., are nice people, who do not want to hurt you, rob you, or force you to do anything.
 You should get to know a few of them.

 - If you have food and a roof, more property will not make you happier.
-More friends will, but property separates us: You’re my rival, so I can’t afford to care about you.
+More friends will, but property separates us: If you’re my rival, I can’t afford to care about you.
 We’ll only be safe in a culture of sharing and caring that leaves no one behind.

 - The so-called “Defense” Department is a lie.
 Our wars are mass murders to make the rich richer.

-- The government and the corporate news media lie to us all the time.
+- Corporate government and corporate news media lie to us all the time.
 Yet we honor our rulers, like some national Stockholm Syndrome.

 - The USA is not a democracy.
-Gilens and Page (2014) proved statistically that, despite elections, the rich get the laws they want and the rest of us don’t.
-The only way to avoid rule by the wealthy class is to not have a wealthy class; that requires a different economic system.
+It has been a plutocracy thinly disguised as a democracy ever since its “founding” in land theft, genocide, and slavery.
+In 2014 Gilens and Page proved statistically that, despite elections, the rich get the laws they want and the rest of us don’t.
+Money is influence, and so the only way to avoid rule by the wealthy class is to not have a wealthy class; that requires a different economic system.

 - Representative democracy is not an ideal form of government.
-It’s a hierarchy, concentrating power in the hands of a few.
-And power corrupts, as the Stanford Prison Experiment proved in 1971.
+It’s a hierarchy, concentrating power in the hands of a few, and power corrupts.
+Most so-called “representatives” end up representing only their own interests; they lie and steal to stay in power.
+What we really need is anarchism (see below).

-- Anarchism does not mean chaos, disorder, and destruction.
+- Anarchism does not mean chaos, disorder, and destruction, though that is what the corporate news media tries to tell you.
+“An”+”archism” actually means “no” + “rulers.”
 It means replacing coercive authoritarian hierarchy with cooperative horizontal networking — i.e., replacing bullying with friendships.
-Of course, that requires a big change in culture.
+Of course, that will require a big change in culture.
+It cannot be imposed by force; like peace, it can only be achieved through consensus and understanding.

 - Capitalism can’t last much longer.
 Perhaps the simplest reason is automation, which is unprecedented.
-Faster than most people realize, jobs are being taken by robots, all owned by a few people, leaving the rest of us to starve.
+Faster than most people realize, jobs are being taken by robots.
+That means leisure if we share their benefits, or layoffs if we don’t; presently we’re following the latter option.
+In the short run, most of us will starve.
+In the long run, though, too few people will have money in their pockets with which to buy the goods produced by the robots; thus the warehouses will be overstocked and the retail shops will be deserted.
 The question is whether we will end capitalism before it ends us.

 — — — — — —